Nickieros/www-smart-preloader/README.md

 6399 I am JavaScript code from resources/dummy.js: i was cached and activated  |dummy.js:1
 7397 Callback function completed successfully                                  |(index):26
 ```

+##Demo
+The demo is in [its folder](/demo).
+It implements resource loading with quick display of low-quality image while loader show process of downloading other resources.
+When everything downloaded, cached resources are activated, including a Hi-Res image, which replaces its low-quality counterpart.
+Also, there are comments explaining how to start minified Preloader.
+Attention, for greater clarity, the size of downloaded resources is made at 11 MB

 ## TODO
 [TODO list](TODO.md)